michael-learn-to-code/michael-learn-to-code.github.io/src/routes/blog/posts/tmux-cheatsheet.md

 The first combination will tell local tmux to listen your commands.
 All next keys will be sent to remote tmux by your local tmux

+#### How to attach loss tmux session

+Sometime we suddenly close the iterm window without exiting tmux correctly.
+After that, all processes keep running.
+Now we need to attach back to previous session, then stop the process.

+first, list all sessions by `tmux ls` command. then try to attach session by `tmux a -t <session id>` if you got error:
+`sessions should be nested with care, unset $TMUX to force` then, you need to follow the instruction: `unset TMUX` Now, you can freely attach to any session.